|

 Hypotenuse - Wikipedia

-In geometry, a hypotenuse is the side of a right triangle opposite to the right angle.
-[1] It is the longest side of any such triangle; the two other shorter sides of such a triangle are called catheti or legs.
+A right-angled triangle and its hypotenuse In geometry, a hypotenuse is the side of a right triangle that is opposite to the right angle.
+[1] It is always the longest side of the triangle.
+The other two sides of a right triangle are called legs or catheti.
+[2][3]

 Hypotenuse - Math.net